jatkinson1000/AoC-2023/README.md

   - Maps with 'expanding' distance.
 Part 2 required refactor after part 1 leads on a red herring. t ~ 1h.
 5th overall in RSE
 - Day 12 :sparkles: :sparkles:
   - Part 2 was really hard.
 Had to get a hint to implement the dynamic programming aspect.
 A useful learning opportunity.
+- Day 13 :sparkles: :sparkles:
+  - Bad/lazy variable naming caused bug that I missed leading me to seek more and more elaborate interpretations to the problem.
+Would likely have been avoided with more care/testing.
+As a result the end product is somewhat Frankencode.

 ### What did I learn?